navodit15/WaywardWjex/index.md

 - The clubhouse with Andrej Karpathy and Lex Fridman.

-- Another not so related by super interesting read is Isaac Asimov's The Last Question.
+- Another not so related but super interesting read is Isaac Asimov's The Last Question.

 ### Problems and Issues raised